 On August 10, 2020, a derecho hit Cedar Rapids and surrounding areas with wind speeds of more than 100 mph, lasting 30-45 minutes.
 The structural loss in Cedar Rapids is estimated to be over $100 million dollars, with more than half of our tree canopy affected.

-Recovery and regrowth of our trees will not be quick, but we approach it optimistically as an opportunity to build a strong urban forest that will help us address environmental challenges for the future.
-We have assembled a coalition of partners that will help us as we replant and regrow.
+Recovery and regrowth of our trees will not be quick, but it has already begun with a coalition of partners to help us replant and regrow.
+Forestry crews are currently removing stumps in the right-of-way.
 We are confident the efforts we take in the next few years will make Cedar Rapids more sustainable for generations.
 As we have done in the past, Cedar Rapids will recover again, even stronger.

 REPORT A PROBLEM WITH A CITY TREE